How to Resize RAID Partition on Windows Server?

-Generally, RAID we mentioned is hardware RAID, which stands for Redundant Array of Inexpensive Disks, or sometimes alternatively Redundant Array of Independent Disk – is a technology that employs the simultaneous use of two or more hard disk drives to achieve greater levels of performance, reliability, and/or larger data volume sizes.
+Generally speaking, RAID array we mentioned is hardware RAID, which stands for Redundant Array of Inexpensive Disks, or sometimes alternatively Redundant Array of Independent Disk – is a technology that employs the simultaneous use of two or more hard disk drives to achieve greater levels of performance, reliability, and/or larger data volume sizes.
 It is used for computer data storage schemes that can divide and replicate data among multiple hard disk drives.
 Two major design goals of RAID are: increased data reliability and increased input/output performance.

 Some people call dynamic volumes as software RAID, if you cannot tell from the difference, please refer hardware RAID VS software RAID.